wovo/ubuntu-toolchains/readme.md

-Follow these instructions to turn an x86_64 PC into an Ubuntu workstation for embedded C++ 20 programming, using my bmptk (build scripts) and hwlib (hardware library) (and, if you dare and it works, my godafoss template-based hardware library).
+Follow these instructions to turn an x86_64 PC into an Ubuntu workstation for embedded C++ 20 programming, using my bmptk (build scripts) and hwlib (hardware library).
-Supported targets:
+Currently supported targets:
 - AVR8 (Arduino Uno)
-- ARM/Cortex (Arduino Due)
+- ARM/Cortex (Arduino Due, Blue Pill, Teensy 4.0, LPC1114)
-- native (Ubuntu x86_64)
+- native (Ubuntu x86_64, Windows; both use SFML)

 These are the GCC/G++ compilers used:
 - AVR8 : https://github.com/CrustyAuklet/avr-libstdcxx/releases